By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 537|Page: 1|3 min read

-“Don’t tell people how to do things, tell them what to do and let them surprise you with the results” that’s a quote by general George S. about his troops mainly African Americans sense they were high discriminated in there army.
-African Americans didn’t get to be pilots and got treated different.
-They also did get the same recognition after the wars.
-The Tuskegee Airmen fought against racism and prejudice in not only the Nazi army, but against their own armed forces to let African American pilot planes in wars.
+"Don’t tell people how to do things, tell them what to do and let them surprise you with the results," said General George S. Patton, referring to his troops, many of whom were African Americans facing high levels of discrimination within the army.
+African Americans were not allowed to be pilots and were treated differently.
+They also did not receive the same recognition after the wars.
+The Tuskegee Airmen fought against racism and prejudice not only in the Nazi army but also within their own armed forces to allow African Americans to pilot planes in wars.

 The successes of black activists ultimately encouraged a stronger push for racial equality in America.
-President Roosevelt’s actions served as the beginning to the Truman’s order to combined the military and its espousal of civil rights.
-The treatment and triumphs of black workers, voters, and soldiers radicalized a community that already was eager to end the last vestiges of racism.
+President Roosevelt’s actions served as the beginning of Truman’s order to integrate the military and its espousal of civil rights.
+The treatment and triumphs of black workers, voters, and soldiers radicalized a community eager to end the last vestiges of racism.
 In this manner, World War II and the black responses to it paved the way for racial integration, the civil rights movement, and a wider debate on the nature of American citizenship.
-After, fighting in a war and coming back to yet another war African Americans were not fighting anymore.
+After fighting in a war and coming back to face yet another war, African Americans were not fighting anymore.

-The Tuskegee Airmen fought against racism and prejudice in not only the Nazi army, but against their own armed forces to let African American pilot planes in wars.
+The Tuskegee Airmen fought against racism and prejudice not only in the Nazi army but also within their own armed forces to allow African Americans to pilot planes in wars.
 It was unfair for African Americans for many reasons in the military.
-In WWII discrimination African Americans were and treated unfair in the army.
-It wasn’t just they couldn’t fly they also didn’t get the recognition of others.
-African Americans did get the same reaction as the other soldiers.
-Ultimately the successes of black activists encouraged a stronger push for racial equality in America.
+During WWII, African Americans faced discrimination and were treated unfairly in the army.
+Not only were they barred from flying, but they also did not receive the recognition afforded to others.
+African Americans did not get the same recognition as the other soldiers.
+Ultimately, the successes of black activists encouraged a stronger push for racial equality in America.

 Browse our vast selection of original essay samples, each expertly formatted and styled